L1lith/Your-First-RPG/.github/ISSUE_TEMPLATE/help-request.md

 ## Your code:
-Paste a link to your code below
+Paste a link to your code below (if your issue doesn't have to do with writing code you can ignore this part)